Dheerajkk3/aws-sysops-study/README.md

 - It has 6 engine types.

-- It is manaaged DB service by AWS which means that users can't SSH to the DB servers.
+- It is manaaged DB service by AWS which means that users can't SSH to the DB servers unless you use custom RDS.

 - Users use SQL as querying language because the data is inserted in tables.